 Students enjoy a student to faculty ratio of 13 to 1.
 The student loan default rate is 8.00% which is lower than average.
 100% of students are awarded financial aid at this school.

+The student loan default rate of 5.80% is a good sign that graduates can afford their loan payments.
 Students enjoy a student to faculty ratio of 13 to 1.
 Roughly six years after entering college, graduates of this school earn $30,800 a year.
-This private institution charges an average net price of $17,010.

 Grads earn an average early-career salary of $33,100 after earning their degree at this institution.
 99% of students are awarded financial aid at this school.
 An average student at Southern Adventist will pay a net price of $25,016.